Top 10 Female Chess Players of All Time

 • Titles: Woman International Master, International Master, Grandmaster

-Susan Polgar, part of the famous Polgar sisters, was the first woman to earn the title of Grandmaster through traditional tournament play.
+Susan PolgarOpens in a new tab., part of the famous Polgar sisters, was the first woman to earn the title of Grandmaster through traditional tournament play.
 She became the Women’s World Chess Champion in 1996 and was a key figure in popularizing chess in the United States.

 Achievements: